 Hit the road and this theme continues.
 Urban and country roads are tackled with ease, rarely troubling the driver and passengers.
 The 2.0-litre diesel engine doesn’t feel particularly muscular, despite producing 275lb ft, but it rarely frustrates, isn’t overly intrusive and grants adequate acceleration.
 For those seeking a bit more power there is an uprated version of the engine producing 181bhp and comes only with all four wheels driven.

-There are three other engines to choose from all which driven the front wheels - a 130bhp 1.6-litre turbocharged petrol and two variants of Hyundai's efficient 1.7-litre diesel.
+There are three other engines to choose from all which drive the front wheels - a 130bhp 1.6-litre turbocharged petrol and two variants of Hyundai's efficient 1.7-litre diesel - a 114bhp and 139bhp respectively for those who are interested.

 Carrying speed through corners proves no major issue because the Tucson has a keen front end and impressive body control.
 It rides in a fine, well-damped fashion, but this version was a little harsh over broken roads with its 19in wheels.